DarkDNS: Revisiting the Value of Rapid Zone Update: Results

 \subsection{Reasons for Early Removals}

 In private conversations with two top registrars in \autoref{tab:registrar_transient}, they confirmed that transient domains are mostly likely malicious.
-Reasons for early removal include abuse, account suspensions, or credit card fraud.
+The registrars did not comment on exact numbers but anecdotally acknowledged that with few exceptions, reasons for early removal include abuse, account suspensions, or credit card fraud.
+Some legitimate cases are domain tasting and right of cancellation, but they are exceptionally rare.
 To investigate indicators of maliciousness of transient domain names, we analyzed how often blocklists manage to flag them.
-We considered both early-removed newly registered domain names and 42501 transient domains (\autoref{tab:registrar_transient}).
+We considered both early-removed newly registered domain names and 42358 transient domains (\autoref{tab:registrar_transient}).
 With \textit{early-removed}, we refer to newly registered domains that were removed before the end of our analysis period.
-Unlike transient domains, early-removed domains appear in the zone file snapshots but still have a shorter lifespan than the 1-year typical duration of a registered domain due to the likely forced removal by the registrar.
+Unlike transient domains, early-removed domains appear in the zone file snapshots but still have a shorter lifespan than the 1-year typical duration of a registered domain due to the likely forced removal by the registrar~\cite{domain-lifetime-akiwate-tma-22}.
 We observed 555491 domains that were deleted before 1 February 2024 (10\% of newly registered domains we detected).

 We examined ten blocklists daily from 1 November 2023, to 29 April 2024, extending beyond our observation period to capture late insertions: DBL~\cite{dbl}, Phishtank~\cite{phishtank}, Phishingarmy~\cite{phishingarmy}, Cybercrimetracker~\cite{cybercrimetracker}, Tolouse {DDoS, Crypto, Malware}~\cite{tolouse}, Digitalside~\cite{digitalside}, Openphish~\cite{openphish}, Vxvault~\cite{vxvault}, Ponmocup~\cite{ponmocup}, Quidsup~\cite{quidsup}.